 If your company does:

-- Mass campaigns targeting a broad group of prospects – SDRs will probably have to qualify leads, so communicativity should be the main priority when hiring.
+- Mass campaigns targeting a broad group of prospects – SDR sales will probably have to qualify leads, so communicativity should be the main priority when hiring.

 - Targeted campaigns, sending small batches of well targeted messages to segmented audiences – creativity, writing skills and persistence are big priorities, because they won’t contact prospects much, but pass them on to salespeople once they respond to introductions or follow-ups.

 How to attract those people?